ckeditor/ckeditor5/docs/getting-started/integrations-cdn/dotnet.md

     .catch( /* ... */ );
 ```

 Now, we need to put our script in the previous template.
-We need to put the script under the `<div>` element, so the editor can attach to it.
+We put it under the `<div>` element, so the editor can attach to it.
 Your final template should look like this:

 ```html
 @page